AI For Foundation Repair Companies

 160 calls per month modeled

-+13 more conversions per month
++13 more next steps per month

-$798,720 annual upside modeled
+$798,720 annual modeled value

 iando.ai answers inbound foundation repair calls 24/7, captures cracks, sticking doors, uneven floors, water intrusion, crawlspace, basement, slab, drainage, and inspection context, then routes qualified estimate requests with cleaner notes.